yasasi-abeysinghe/ETDTitlePageClassifier/README.md

 **Output:** Text file for each ETD indicating the page name and the respective classification label. title-page or non-title-page

 ### Evaluate the model
+To evaluate the heuristic model, the data labeled by a human judge is used.
+Predicted values binary classifier are evaluated against the labels.
+And measured following evaluation metrics,
+* True Positive, True Negative, False Positive, and False Negative
+* Precision
+* Recall
+* Accuracy